Trial of Derek Chauvin: Sentencing

-Chauvin faced a maximum of 40 years in prison, but Minnesota sentencing guidelines suggested a sentence of 12.5 years as Chauvin is a first-time offender with no prior criminal history.
-The state indicated that it would request a longer sentence than the guidelines recommend due to aggravating factors, including that the murder happened in the presence of children; that Floyd was treated with "particular cruelty" by Chauvin; and that Chauvin, as a police officer, "abused his position of authority".
+Chauvin faced a maximum of 40 years in prison, but Minnesota sentencing guidelines suggested a sentence of 12.5 years as Chauvin was a first-time offender with no prior criminal history.
+The state stated that it would ask for a longer sentence than the guidelines recommend due to aggravating factors, including that the murder happened in the presence of children; that Floyd was treated with "particular cruelty" by Chauvin; and that Chauvin, as a police officer, "abused his position of authority".
 On May 12, Judge Cahill allowed for the prosecution to seek a greater prison sentence after finding that Chauvin treated Floyd "with particular cruelty."
 Prosecutors requested a 30-year prison sentence, which was "twice the upper end of the presumptive sentencing range" and "would properly account for the profound impact of Defendant's conduct on the victim, the victim's family, and the community," according to a sentencing memo.
 Chauvin's attorney Nelson argued that the former officer should instead receive probation and time served, writing in a filing that "Mr. Chauvin asks the Court to look beyond its findings, to his background, his lack of criminal history, his amenability to probation, to the unusual facts of this case, and to his being a product of a 'broken' system.

-On June 25, 2021, a full year and month after Floyd's murder, Chauvin's sentencing hearing began.
-During their victim impact statements, various members of Floyd's family expressed their emotional trauma suffered from Floyd's murder, and asked the Court for the maximum sentence.
+On June 25, 2021, a year and a month after Floyd's murder, Chauvin's sentencing hearing began.
+During their victim impact statements, members of Floyd's family expressed their emotional trauma suffered from Floyd's murder, and asked the Court for the maximum sentence.
 Chauvin's mother also delivered a statement on behalf of her family.
 In a statement, Chauvin expressed his condolences to the Floyd family, saying that "[t]here's going to be some other information in the future that would be of interest and I hope things will give you some peace of mind."

-Judge Cahill sentenced Derek Chauvin to 22.5 years in prison (with credit for 199 days already served) on the second-degree murder charge under the Minnesota Department of Corrections.
-The second-degree manslaughter and third-degree murder charges remain not adjudicated, as they are lesser offenses.
-Chauvin was ordered to pay the mandatory $78 surcharge to be paid from prison wages and is prohibited from posessing any firearms, ammunition, or explosives.
+Judge Cahill sentenced Derek Chauvin to 22.5 years in prison on his second-degree murder charge.
+The second-degree manslaughter and third-degree murder charges were not adjudicated, as they are lesser included offenses.
+As with other people convicted of murder, Chauvin is prohibited from possessing any firearms, ammunition, or explosives.